martin-rizzo/AmazingZImageWorkflow/files/amazing-z-readme.txt

 ## Features
 - Style Selector: Choose from fifteen customizable image styles.
+- Z-Image Enhancer: Improves final image quality by performing a double pass.
+- Spicy Impact Booster: Adds a subtle spicy condiment to the prompt (fully experimental).
 - Alternative Sampler Switch: Easily test generation with an alternative sampler.
 - Landscape Orientation Switch: Change to horizontal image generation with a single click.
+- Smaller Images Switch: Generate smaller images, faster and consuming less VRAM.
 - Preconfigured workflows for each checkpoint format (GGUF / SAFETENSORS).
-- Custom sigma values fine-tuned to personal preference (100% subjective).
+- Custom sigma values fine-tuned to my personal preference (100% subjective).
 - Generated images are saved in the "ZImage" folder, organized by date.
 - Incorporates a trick to enable automatic CivitAI prompt detection.